The Way (TV series): Synopsis

 Following the self-immolation of a steelworker, whose son recently died in an industrial accident at the Port Talbot steelworks, tensions are running high between the workforce of Port Talbot steelworks and its new foreign owners over fears of a surreptitious closure.
 Geoff Driscoll, a trade union steward haunted by memories of his father, who committed suicide following the failure of the 1984 miners' strike, attempts to come to an agreement with management that quells anger amongst the workforce but his efforts are undermined by a broken promise from the management.
 The workers, inspired by reports of the mythical "red monk" and speeches by Geoff's estranged wife, Dee, hold a successful strike ballot and begin a blockade of the steelworks.

 Geoff and Dee's children, Owen and Thea, have fallen out after Thea arrested Owen to protect him from drug dealers.
 Thea and Dee attempt to celebrate the birthday of Thea's young son Rhys, whose father Dan has been forced to seek employment in Germany.
 Owen attempts to win the affections of Anna, a young Polish immigrant he met online, while seeking a purpose to his life in joining the industrial action.

-Over the following days, as footage of Dee Driscoll's impassioned speeches on the picket line go viral, demonstrations by various political groups begin across Wales which lead the British government to crack down on the growing civil disobedience, putting Thea and the rest of her family on opposing sides as the local police unite with Gordius, a private security contractor hired by the government to protect agency workers brought into the steelworks.
+Over the following days, as footage of Dee Driscoll's impassioned speeches on the picket line go viral, demonstrations by various political groups begin across Wales which lead the British government to crack down on the growing civil disobedience, putting Thea and the rest of her family on opposing sides as the local police unite with Gordius, a private security contractor hired by the government to protect scabs brought into the steelworks.
 Matters come to a head after troops are deployed to keep order in Port Talbot and telecommunications are shut off.
 A protest march breaks into a riot after Owen throws a metal pole at police lines.

 In the aftermath Owen is held at a local makeshift detention facility, while Wales is effectively put under martial law and sealed off from the rest of the country.
 The family, fearing for their safety after Thea sees Owen highlighted in a Gordius database, break Owen out from the facility with help from Anna and go on the run, hoping to escape the growing violence.
 The family however are unable to pick up Rhys (who Thea had left with Dan's parents during the disorder) before the authorities are made aware of the breakout, forcing Thea to ask Dan's father Philip to bring Rhys to them.
 In the growing confusion, while trying to evade an army checkpoint, Philip and Rhys board a lorry smuggling Welsh refugees into England.